-- 7. With respect to the March 12, 2013 Crimson board meeting, please expand to discuss in better detail: - management's "view of the rationale for the proposed strategic combination with Contango," - Barclays' "previously-requested review of various possible strategic alternatives for Crimson" and - Barclays' "preliminary assessment of the possible merger with Contango as one of those alternatives, including discussion of the rationale for the transaction as an alternative that best met Crimson's strategic objectives."
+1. We note your response to prior comment 7, and reissue it in part as you have not provided all the requested information.
+With respect to the March 12, 2013 Crimson board meeting, please expand to discuss in better detail:

+- Barclays' "previously-requested review of various possible strategic alternatives for Crimson," and - Barclays' "preliminary assessment of the possible merger with Contango as one of those alternatives, including discussion of the rationale for the transaction as an alternative that best met Crimson's strategic objectives."

-Response: In response to the Staff's comment, the disclosure in the Registration Statement on page 56 of Amendment No. 1 has been revised.
+Response: In response to the Staff's comment, the disclosure in the Amended Registration Statement on pages 55 and 56 of Amendment No. 2 has been revised.